-Almost extinct, descendants of an ancient type of shepherd dogs, are the basis for the formation Bosnian and Herzegovian-Croatian shepherd dog, called Tornjak.
+Almost extinct descendants of ancient type of shepherd dogs are the basis for the formation Bosnian and Herzegovian-Croatian shepherd dog, called Tornjak.
 These dogs were popular in the mountainous areas of Bosnia and Herzegovina, Croatia and the surrounding valleys.

 Major historical texts date from1067 and 1374.
 In the written documents from these periods the breed was mentioned for the first time.

 The rescue of systematic extinction of the breed in both Croatia and Bosnia and Herzegovina started around 1972 and continued breeding dates back to 1978.
 Nowadays, the breed population consists numerous, purebred dogs selected in Bosnia and Herzegovina and Croatia.

 The Tornjak is recognized by the FCI in 1981 as "Bosnian and Herzegovian Shepherd".
 In 2007 it was renamed "Bosnian and Herzegovian-Croatian shepherd dog - Tornjak."

 This is a large and powerful dog, proportionate and nimbly.
 The body shape is almost square.
 He is strong, harmonious and balanced.
 His coat is long and thick.

 The average weight of Bosnian and Herzegovinian-Croatian shepherd dog is about 35 kg and the height – 65 cm.